Ammoh-Moringa/Akan-name-calculator/README.md

 ## Author
 AMOS KIPROTICH
 ## Description
-It is a web application that helps in generating the day of the week one is born and hence give Akan name according to the user's gender.
+Delani studio is a website that has all the requirements of sofware developers mainly, it has an about us section, services, portfolio and even contact section.
 ### Prerequisites
 You need to have git installed
 You can install it with the following command in your terminal